ARC 1201C. THEORY OF ARCHITECTURE.

 Prerequisite: Minimum grade of C in ARC 1302C or departmental approval

 This course will provide another media for students to convey their architectural work and their space making skills.
 This media will be one of the design vehicles for exploration, experimentation, and most importantly, representation.
 It is anticipated that this course will work in conjunction with the design studios to allow students to implement these digital techniques.
 Also, the various 2D and 3D digital interfaces introduced will be of industry standard, which will allow for a sense of preparation for the current methods and practices for professional growth.
 (Special Fee: $58.00).

 Prerequisite: ARC 1302C

 A focused study of three-dimensional design, including the principles of architectronics and communication of design ideas.
 Model making, drawing and rendering techniques will be applied to projects that explore conceptualization and material usage.
 Issues of human use in relationship to program and function are considered in detail.
 Projects vary but often address residential or institutional programs, and involve the integration of form, massing, structure, circulation, light and context.
 (Special Fee: $39.00).

 ARC 2304C.
 ARCHITECTURAL DESIGN IV.

 Prerequisite: ARC 2303C

-This course addresses the issues of functional relationships, spatial composition, and site constraints, as well as selection and detailing of building materials.
+The course addresses the issues of functional relationships, spatial composition, and site constraints, as well as selection and detailing of building materials.
 A sequence of design exercises and projects with a high degree of complexity will explore the three-dimensional nature of architectural forms and spaces.
-Models are primary in this studio, with drawing exercises supplementing each project to develop, refine, and communicate design ideas.
-(Special fee: $47.00).
+Models are primary in this course, with drawing exercises supplementing each project to develop, refine, and communicate design ideas.
+(Special Fee: $39.00).